Erick makes landfall in southern Mexico as a Category 3 storm

-PUERTO ESCONDIDO, Mexico (AP) — Powerful Hurricane Erick made landfall in Mexico's southern state of Oaxaca early Thursday, the National Hurricane Center in Miami said.
+ACAPULCO, Mexico (AP) — Powerful Hurricane Erick made landfall in Mexico's southern state of Oaxaca early Thursday, the National Hurricane Center in Miami said, but there was no immediate report of injuries.

 The hurricane's center was located about 20 miles (30 kilometers) east of Punta Maldonado.
 Its maximum sustained winds were clocked at 125 mph (205 kph).
 It was moving northwest at 9 mph (15 kph), the hurricane center said.